Partially observable Markov decision process: POMDP theory

 We also consider the finite memory case in which the agent is a finite-state machine, and the general case in which the agent has an infinite memory.

 Applications

 POMDPs can be used to model many kinds of real-world problems.
 Notable applications include the use of a POMDP in management of patients with ischemic heart disease, assistive technology for persons with dementia, the conservation of the critically endangered and difficult to detect Sumatran tigers and aircraft collision avoidance.

+One application is a teaching case, a crying baby problem, where a parent needs to sequentially decide whether to feed the baby based on the observation of whether the baby is crying or not, which is an imperfect representation of the actual baby's state of hunger.